whoizJAKE/Puffcounter/README.md

 v1.02
  2025-04-23
  I just added the ciggarettes function too the site.
 Je viens juste de finir d'ajouter le compteur de ciggarrettes après 2 bonne semaines de work on it...

+ V2.0
+ 2025-05-29
+ I just branded the site too it's original usefulness, an Anti-smoking website.
+I added a cost counter for the ciggs/weed based on the average cost of ciggs and weed across Canada.